-- Ensure continuous quality improvement of education and training through the accreditation, monitoring, auditing and moderation of work-based, public and private providers;
+- Ensure continuous quality improvement of education and training through the accreditation, monitoring, and auditing of Skills Development Providers (SDPs);

-- Undertake capacity-building interventions for accredited providers to meet the ETDP SETA, NSDS and the NQF objectives;
+- Undertake capacity-building interventions for accredited SDPs to meet the ETDP SETA, NSDS and the NQF objectives;

 - Maintain a learner management system compatible with the National Learner Record Database (NLRD), which is administered by SAQA; and